project-iris/iris-go/README.md

     2014/06/13 18:13:57 main: booting relay service...
     2014/06/13 18:13:57 main: iris successfully booted, listening on port 55555.

-Since it generates random credentials, a developer node will not be able to connect with other nodes in the network.
-However, it provides a quick solution to start developing without needing to configure a network name and associated access key.
+Since it generates random credentials, a developer node will not be able to connect with other remote nodes in the network.
+However, it provides a quick solution to start developing without needing to configure a _network_ _name_ and associated _access_ _key_.
 Should you wish to interconnect multiple nodes, please provide the `-net` and `-rsa` flags.

 ### Attaching to the relay